BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Transfer limitations

-ReadyRemit enforces the following total transfer limits on each sender account, limits that may vary per sender:
+ReadyRemit enforces limits on the total transfer amount and the total number of transfers allowed by any one sender account within certain time periods.
+Limits may vary per sender account, and certain limits may be set by clients.
+A limit consists of a property:value pair.
+Here are the properties:

 1. Maximum total transfer amount in the last (rolling) 24 hours.

+1. Maximum total number of transfers in the last (rolling) 24 hours.

 1. Maximum total transfer amount in the last (rolling) 7 days.

+1. Maximum total number of transfers in the last (rolling) 7 days.

 1. Maximum total transfer amount per day (12:00:00 AM EST - 11:59:59 PM EST).

-ReadyRemit also enforces these transfer limits on each client service (meaningful when a client service has more than one sender account).

-ReadyRemit enforces the following minimum/maximum send amounts (defined by the client) per transfer or quote:

-1. Minimum amount per corridor per transfer/quote.
+1. Minimum transfer amount per corridor per transfer/quote.

-1. Maximum amount per corridor per transfer/quote.
+1. Maximum transfer amount per corridor per transfer/quote.

 # Your service is the sender